 - Refuse to chat on video, claiming their phone’s camera doesn’t work or they don’t have a cell phone at all.

-- Give dubious excuses for not being able to meet up in person, such as being in a car accident or a loved one dying.
+- Give dubious excuses for not being able to meet up in person, such as being in a car accident or a loved one's death.

 - Ask you to send them money for a family medical emergency—or store gift cards because they’ve lost their job.
 They might say they’re going to buy airline tickets to come visit you.
-Basically, dating scammers will use any “hardship” story that’s already worked in getting people to part with their cash.
+Basically, dating scammers will use any “hardship” story that’s already worked to getting you to part with your cash.

-- Ask to send you money in order to get their hands on your personal banking information.
+- Ask to send you money so they can get their hands on your personal banking information.

 How to outsmart a sweetheart scammer